CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

 >**Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.If you do not see code recommendation, try adding a space after the code.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Add a JavaScript file and start writing code
+- Task 2: Push code to your repository from the codespace
+- Task 3: Best practices to use GitHub Copilot

-## Task 1: Add a JavaScript file and start writing code.
+### Task 1: Add a JavaScript file and start writing code

 1. In the LABVM desktop double-click on **Microsoft Edge**.